-cDNA concentrations obtained with SMART-Seq mRNA HT may vary between different cell types and treatments.
+cDNA concentrations obtained with the SMART-Seq HT PLUS Kit may vary between different cell types and treatments.
 To minimize library prep variation and to achieve high sequencing library quality, the concentration of the amplified cDNAs must be carefully determined.
 Several options are available for quantification.
-We recommend using Agilent's High Sensitivity DNA Kit for reliable double-stranded (ds) cDNA quantification.
-Select the region encompassing 400-9,000 bp to estimate the concentration of ds cDNA.

 For processing 96 or more samples, the Quant-iT PicoGreen dsDNA Assay Kit (PicoGreen) is a very sensitive tool that can be fast and convenient (see below).
-However, if using either of these methods, we suggest also performing cDNA quantitation for a subset of the samples on the Bioanalyzer for more accurate results.
 Another option is to quantify the cDNA using Qubit dsDNA HS Assay (Qubit).
 Refer to the manufacturer's instructions for information on how to use the PicoGreen or Qubit assay reagents.

-When using the Qubit or PicoGreen assay for quantification, the negative control may generate an apparent yield up to 200 pg/ μ l (for 20 cycles of PCR), even if the same sample run on the Bioanalyzer appears flat, because low molecular weight primers or primer dimers are detected.
+When using the Qubit or PicoGreen assay for quantification, the negative control may generate an apparent yield up to 100 pg/ $\mu$ l (for 17 cycles of PCR), even if the same sample run on the Bioanalyzer appears flat, because low molecular weight primers or primer dimers are detected.
 A higher number of cycles generates a higher background.
 For this reason, it is critical to include negative controls that can be used to subtract the background and get a more accurate quantification of the cDNA yield.

 - 1. If using PicoGreen or Qubit assay reagents for quantification, refer to the manufacturer's instructions for information.
 Remember that it is critical to subtract the value of the negative control to obtain an accurate quantification. - 2.
-If cDNA quantity was measured, compare the results for your samples and controls (see Figure 3, above) to verify whether the sample is suitable for further processing. - 3.
+If cDNA quality was measured, compare the results for your samples and controls (see Figure 2, above) to verify whether the sample is suitable for further processing. - 3.
 Proceed to Library Preparation for Illumina Sequencing (Section VI).